Large Language Model assisted Hybrid Fuzzing: LLM-assisted Hybrid Fuzzing

 \subsection{LLM-based Input Generation}

-After collecting the relevant code slice, the LLM is prompted to generate a new path with the hope of satisfying these path constraints.
-The template of the prompt is shown in \autoref{fig:prompt}, and it consists of several parts circled by different numbers (\ccc{1} -- \ccc{7}).
+After collecting the relevant code slice, the LLM is prompted to generate a new syntactically valid input aimed at covering the previously uncovered branch for the roadblock condition.
+The template of the prompt is shown in \autoref{fig:prompt}, which consists of several parts (\ccc{1}--\ccc{7}).

 The parts \ccc{1}, \ccc{2}, and \ccc{3} together form the system prompt.
-The part \ccc{1} specifies the persona of the LLM as an expert in concolic testing working with a variant of concolic execution.
-Based on our observations, the LLM has sufficient knowledge about concolic execution, and \tool also simulates traditional concolic execution.
-Therefore, the part \ccc{1} can help the LLM understand the whole task.
-The part \ccc{2} gives a more detailed description of the task to resolve: generating a new input that satisfies the assertion in the sliced code.
-While the whole task of \tool is relatively complex and includes several steps, we prefer to use one single prompt to handle the whole task.
-Therefore, we add detailed instructions in part \ccc{3}, which splits the whole task into several simper sub-tasks and guides the LLM to solve the task step by step.
-To generate a new input, the LLM can choose to either slightly modify or havoc the given input.
-In addition, we instruct the LLM to disregard format issues in the input and focus on solving the task itself.
-In practice, the LLM tends to correct input formatting before solving the task.
-Since most test cases generated by greybox fuzzing contain format errors, this guidance becomes necessary.
+Part \ccc{1} defines the LLM's persona as an expert in concolic execution, working with a variant of this technique.
+Based on our observations, the LLMs have sufficient knowledge regarding concolic execution.
+Since \tool simulates traditional concolic execution, Part \ccc{1} can help the LLM understand the overall task.
+Part \ccc{2} gives a more detailed description of the task: generating a new syntactically valid input that satisfies the assertion in the sliced code.
+The whole task of \tool is relatively complex and includes several steps.
+To maintain the effectiveness of the LLM, Part \ccc{3} includes detailed instructions that break down the task into simpler subtasks, guiding the LLM step by step.
+While generating a new input, the LLM can slightly modify or havoc the given input, but ensure that it is syntactically valid.